 Company Description

 UnitedHealth Group Incorporated (UNH) is a managed health care company specializing in a diverse range of offerings related to the well-being of customers.
 UNH maintains and operates as two distinct subsidiaries: UnitedHealthcare and Optum.
-These main product lines branch out into several specialized segments as well, including pharmacy services and health data analytics.
-The two major groups UNH focuses on providing services to include individuals and employers.
-Medicare products are also offered by the company for people aged 65 and older, which is a federal regulated program.
+These main product lines branch out into several discrete segments, including pharmacy services and health data analytics.
+UNH focuses on providing services to individuals and employers.
+UNH also offers Medicare products for people aged 65 and older.

-UNH operates in a competitive industry, facing a strong rivalry from other companies in the managed health care field, such as Aetna, Anthem, Cigna and Humana.
-Together, these companies lead the top five managed health service providers in terms of revenue for the most recent fiscal year, with combined reviews of over $385 billion (“Fortune 500”, n.d.).
-The industry itself boasts a large market cap of over $640 billion, with an average dividend yield of +1.26%, and an average return on investment of 8.94% (“Health Care Providers”, n.d.).
-In terms of revenue growth, the industry is also doing quite well, up 11.41% from the previous 12 months.
+UNH operates in a competitive industry, facing a strong rivalry from other companies in the managed health care field, such as Aetna, Anthem, Cigna, and Humana.
+Together, these companies lead the top five managed health service providers in revenue for the most recent fiscal year, with combined reviews of over $385 billion (“Fortune 500”, n.d.).
+The industry boasts a large market cap of over $640 billion, with an average dividend yield of +1.26%, and an average return on investment of 8.94% (“Health Care Providers”, n.d.).
+The industry is also doing well in revenue growth, up 11.41% from the previous 12 months.

-The focus of the market expansion will be to extend the reach of the UnitedHealthcare (UHC) business segment into the foreign market with the best conditions for success.
-Specifically, we will be looking to market individual or business medical health care plans in a BRICS+N11 country.
-These plans will be custom packaged and priced to provide the greatest benefit possible in terms of healthcare, and to allow the population access to an alternate network of medical providers.
+The focus of the market expansion is to extend the reach of the UnitedHealthcare (UHC) business segment into the foreign market with the best conditions for success.
+Specifically, the focus is to market individual or business medical health care plans in a BRICS+N11 country.
+These plans will be custom packaged and priced to provide the greatest health care benefit possible and to allow the population access to an alternate network of medical providers.

-The packages offered will primarily include medical insurance, with optional services to include dental and vision.
-The aim is to give buyers more cost effective choices in choosing a healthcare provider, without sacrificing quality.
-Buyers will purchase insurance plans from UHC to gain access to the network of providers, which can help offset and predict costs to aide in reducing out of pocket expenses.
-Additionally, UHC creates value by offering and delivering value-based care to our clients, rather than the outdated traditional health care service received by clients today.
-Put simply, value-based care places the patient at the center of the health care experience (“About Value-Based”, n.d.).
-The new value-based system focuses on proactive care through the use of preventive measures, with the key emphasis on keeping consumers healthy (“How Value-Based”, n.d.).
+The packages include health insurance, with optional services to include dental and vision.
+The intention is to give buyers more cost effective healthcare provider choices, without sacrificing quality.
+Buyers purchase insurance plans from UHC to access the network of providers for cost comparisons, which aides in reducing out of pocket expenses.
+Additionally, UHC offers and delivers value-based care to clients, rather than the dated traditional health care service received by clients today.
+Value-based care places the patient at the center of the health care experience (“About Value-Based”, n.d.).
+The new value-based system focuses on proactive care through the use of preventive measures, with an emphasis on keeping consumers healthy (“How Value-Based”, n.d.).